zibz0017/QuartzVault/content/Notes.md

 - Some in the USSR felt that there needed to be a "global communist revolution" for communism to be truly safe.
 As such, the USSR supported communist parties and groups in capitalist countries.[^765]
 - At the same time, the USSR needed trade agreements and good relations, so they kept the support secretive and put on a face of being friendly with the capitalist countries.[^765]
 - Method 2:
-- Yochanan Kohen גדול (the father of Matisyahu the Chashmonai) lived at the same time as Yehoshua בן Prachia and Nitai Ha'Arbeili.[^766]
+- Yochanan Kohen גדול (the father of Matisyahu the Chashmonai) lived at the same time as יהושע בן Prachia and Nitai Ha'Arbeili.[^766]
-- Yehoshua בן Prachia and Nitai Ha'Arbeili were the 3rd generation leaders after Shimon Hatzadik.[^767]
+- יהושע בן Prachia and Nitai Ha'Arbeili were the 3rd generation leaders after Shimon Hatzadik.[^767]
 - The Chanukah story (which Matisyahu was a part of) happened near the end of the Greek Empire or around 385 years after the בית Hamikdash was built.[^768] (I Googled it and saw that Matisyahu Chashmonai's death, happened in year 166 BC,[^769] which would only be about 350 years after the construction of the בית Hamikdash, counting from year 520 BCE as previously mentioned).
-- Even if we assume that Yochanan Kohen גדול lived 85 years before the Chanuka story, that would still mean that he (along with Yehoshua בן Prachia and Nitai Ha'Arbeili) lived 300 years after the building of the בית Hamikdash (or 265 according to my cheshbon).[^768]
+- Even if we assume that Yochanan Kohen גדול lived 85 years before the Chanuka story, that would still mean that he (along with יהושע בן Prachia and Nitai Ha'Arbeili) lived 300 years after the building of the בית Hamikdash (or 265 according to my cheshbon).[^768]
-- Yehoshua בן Prachia and Nitai Ha'Arbeili were the 3rd generation of leaders after Shimon Hatzadik.
+- יהושע בן Prachia and Nitai Ha'Arbeili were the 3rd generation of leaders after Shimon Hatzadik.
 Even with רש"י's opinion that Shimon Hatzadik led after the end of the Anshei Kneses Hagidolah, that would still mean that there are 260 (or 225) years with only 3 generation of people in charge.
 That sounds implausible.[^768]
 - According to Seder עולם there are around 140 years during this time.
 This is much more reasonable.[^768] (If you assume that Matisyahu died in 166 BC, then there are 186 years from the building of the בית Hamikdash (in year 352 BC) until the death of Matisyahu, or 146 according to רש"י).
 - Method 3:
 - Shimon Hatzadik met Alexander the Great.[^770]